la2050/archive/_projects/2015/college-is-for-foster-youth.md

   our College Sponsorship program earn a Bachelors within 5 years.
 project_image: 'https://img.youtube.com/vi/adLZ6eeMc2w/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/adLZ6eeMc2w'
-'In one to three sentences, please describe your proposal.': >- Believing that college access and success is the best path to self-sufficiency, United Friends of the Children has created an 11-year educational support continuum that helps foster youth graduate from high school, aspire to and attain college acceptance, and earn their Bachelors degree.
-100% of those in our Readiness program 4 years or more graduate HS, with more than 50% matriculating directly to 4-yr. schools;  70% of those in our College Sponsorship program earn a Bachelors within 5 years.
 Where will you be working?:
   - County of Los Angeles
 How do you plan to use these resources to make change?: